 Telling a story

 Another option could be to silently narrate a story to an imaginary audience.
-Make the story as elaborate and crazy as you like, as your imaginary audience is interested to hear whatever you say.
-I do some teaching in my job, so once I decided to teach my virtual students some complicated topic.
+Make the story as elaborate and crazy as you like.
+I do some teaching in my job.
+So once, to keep my mind busy during an MRI scan, I decided to teach imaginary students some complicated topics.

 Counting